apache/mxnet/docs/system/operator_util.md

 cannot write in place to the operands without a complete dependency graph.
 However, the logics underlying NDArray and Symbolic operation are almost the same.
-Unifying different invoking process and returning to the fundamental elements of operators are the purpose of this new unified operator API.
+Unifying different invoking process and returning to the fundamental elements of operators are the purpose of **SimpleOp**, a new unified operator API.
 Because most mathematical operators attend to one or two operands and more operands make dependency-related optimization useful, the unified operator are specially designed for unary and binary operations.